15 Feature Request Software Tools for Managing Product Feedback

 What are some advanced features to consider?

 For smarter feature request tracking, look for AI-powered duplicate detection, auto status updates, and integrations with tools like Slack or Jira.
 Bonus points for revenue-based prioritization, workflow automation, and segmentation—these help you focus on what really moves the needle.
+You might also want to incorporate feature request templates to increase participation.

 How can I make feature requests easier for our users?